 Initially, there was no central portal for managing B2B contracts and loyalty benefits.
-In addition to the lack of such a digital touchpoint, the original loyalty program relied mostly on discounts and rebates and did not take into consideration corporate clients' travel behaviors or routines to determine which benefits would be most enjoyed.
+In addition, the original loyalty program relied mostly on discounts and rebates and did not take into consideration corporate clients' travel behaviors or routines to determine which benefits would be most enjoyed.
 The aim was to increase both customer satisfaction and retain value within the Lufthansa Group ecosystem instead of losing it via discounts and rebates.

-Lufthansa Group aimed to meet the changing needs of B2B customers by making data, reporting and contract information accessible via self-service and to use advanced data models and analytical methods to enable dynamic, behavioral B2B segmentation for a more tailored loyalty offer.
+Lufthansa Group aimed to meet the changing needs of B2B customers by making data, reporting and contract information accessible via self-service and to use advanced data models and analytics to enable dynamic, behavioral B2B segmentation for a more tailored loyalty offering.

 Breaking Out of the Traditional Organization Design

-To foster a new mindset, Lufthansa Group established a cross-functional product organization from existing colleagues with external impetus.
-The aim was to conceive digital solutions from scratch, focused on customer needs and to have an adaptability mindset at its core.
-The innovations would need to be balanced against restrictions from the operational business or traditional line management expectations so that alternate avenues would often need to be explored.
-As the business transformation partner and central part of this product organization, Valtech lead the conceptual work and anchored the Corporate Customer Experience (strategy, concept and implementation via continuous focus group and testing).
+To foster a new mindset, Lufthansa Group established a cross-functional product organization made up of existing colleagues.
+The aim was to conceive of digital solutions focused on customer needs from scratch with an adaptability mindset at the core.
+The innovations needed to be balanced against restrictions from the operational business or traditional line management expectations, and alternate avenues often needed to be explored.
+As the business transformation partner and central part of this product organization, Valtech led the conceptual work and anchored the Corporate Customer Experience (strategy, concept and implementation via continuous focus group and testing).
 Valtech also co-initiated and supported the transition from line management into the agile product organization.